Author: R.A. Salvatore

 Like Bruenor, Regis seems on the surface to be extremely derivative of Tolkien — a pint-sized, portly halfling who yearns for the comforts of home and makes an unwilling adventurer, like Sam or Frodo.
 Yet his differences from Tolkien’s hobbits show up early: unlike the valiant middle-class heroes of Lord of the Rings, he’s a lazy coward and an unrepentant thief.
-He’s not going on any quests out of a sense of duty; he gleefully manipulates people for his own benefit and only puts himself in danger when he’s cornered and there’s absolutely no other option.
+He’s not going on any quests out of a sense of duty; rather, he gleefully manipulates people for his own benefit and only puts himself in danger when he’s cornered and there’s absolutely no other option.
 It wouldn’t take much to make him seem like a sociopath, but you see enough of his internal monologue that he never quite crosses that line for the reader.
 (Plus I’ve always had a soft spot for the “guile hero” archetype anyhow.)

 Wulfgar is a barbarian lad who, after being wounded and captured in battle, ends up as Bruenor’s ward.
-I’m of two minds about him as a character, honestly.
+I’m of two minds about him as a character.
 On the one hand, he gets a lot of good character development.
 The story opens by introducing the warlike customs of his Norse-ish tribe to give you a good baseline for the culture whose values he’s absorbed.
 It then follows Wulfgar through the years of his education under Bruenor and that other guy, where his early prejudices are systematically dismantled, and finally comes full-circle when he returns to his tribe as a changed man with new ideas.
 You can’t say he’s a static character… but despite being the focus of the story for a significant period of time, he still feels flat to me.